-Security auditing involves recognizing, recording, storing, and analysing information related to security-relevant activities.
+Security auditing involves recognizing, recording, storing, and analyzing information related to security-relevant activities.
 The audit records can be used to determine which activities occurred and which user or process was responsible for them.

-- 1. Automated Audit Trail Creation: The system shall automatically create and maintain an audit trail or log.
+1. Automated Audit Trail Creation: The system shall automatically create and maintain an audit trail or log.
 (On a PL-1 system only: In the event that the operating system cannot provide an automated audit capability, an alternative method of accountability for user activities on the system shall be developed and documented.)
-Audit records shall be created to record the following: - a.
-Enough information to determine the date and time of action (e.g., common network time), the system locale of the action, the system entity that initiated or completed the action, the resources involved, and the action involved. - b.
+Audit records shall be created to record the following:

+- a.
+Enough information to determine the date and time of action (e.g., commonnetwork time), the system locale of the action, the system entity that initiated or completed the action, the resources involved, and the action involved. - b.
 Successful and unsuccessful log-ons and log-offs. - c.
 Successful and unsuccessful accesses to security-relevant objects and directories, including creation, open, close, modification, and deletion. - d.
 Changes in user authenticators. - e.
-The blocking or blacklisting of a user ID, terminal, or access port and the reason for the action. - 2.
+The blocking or blacklisting of a user ID, terminal, or access port and the reason for the action.

+- f.
+Denial of access resulting from an excessive number of unsuccessful log-on attempts. - 2.
 Audit Trail Protection: The contents of audit trails shall be protected against unauthorized access, modification, or deletion. - 3.
 Audit Trail Analysis: Audit analysis and reporting shall be scheduled and performed.
 Security-relevant events shall be documented and reported.
 The frequency of the review shall be at least weekly and shall be documented in the SSP. - 4.
 Audit Record Retention: Audit records shall be retained for at least one review cycle or as required by the CSA (Cognizant Security Agency).